josiasmontag/laravel-redis-mock/README.md

 ## Package Development
 If you are using Redis as part of a Laravel package, you should already have a `TestCase.php` that is extending `Orchestra\Testbench\Testcase`.

-Within this file you should add `RedisMockServiceProvider` e.g.
+Within this file you should add `RedisMockServiceProvider` to `getPackageProviders` method e.g.

 ```
     /**